Interactive Simulations with JSPlotly

 Where:

-• Z\(_{total}\) = total impedance at a given frequency;
+• Z\(_{total}\) = total impedance at a given frequency ;

-• \(\omega\) = Angular frequency (rad/s), \(\omega\)=2πf or \(\omega\)=2πf;
+• \(\omega\) = angular frequency (rad/s), \(\omega\)=2πf or \(\omega\)=2πf;

-• R\(_{p}\) = Ohmic resistance (resistance of the electrolytic solution, wires, contacts, etc.);
+• R\(_{p}\) = ohmic resistance (resistance of the electrolyte solution, wires, contacts etc.) ;

-• R\(_{p}\) = Polarization resistance (associated with charge transfer processes, such as electrochemical reactions);
+• R\(_{p}\) = polarization resistance (associated with charge-transfer processes, such as electrochemical reactions);

-• Q = Constant associated with the constant phase element (CPE), replaces an ideal capacitor to represent non-ideal behaviors;
+• Q = constant associated with the constant phase element (CPE), replaces an ideal capacitor to represent non-ideal behaviors ;

 • n = CPE exponent, between 0 and 1; defines the degree of ideality of the capacitive behavior (n = 1: ideal capacitor; n < 1: dispersion);

-• \(\sigma\) = Warburg coefficient, associated with ion diffusion in the electrochemical system;
+• \(\sigma\) = Warburg coefficient, associated with ion diffusion in the electrochemical system ;

-• j = Imaginary unit, j\(^{2}\) = −1;
+• j = imaginary unit, j\(^{2}\) = −1;

 Suggestion

-2. Observe the deformation of the semicircle by varying the values of the constant phase element (e.g., Q = 1e-3; n = 0.6 - dispersion of capacitive behavior);
+2. Observe the deformation of the semicircle by varying the values of the constant phase element (e.g., Q = 1e-3; n = 0.6 - dispersion of the capacitive behavior);

-15 Cyclic voltammetry
+1.17 Cyclic voltammetry

 Context: